lepture/authlib/docs/flask/2/authorization-server.rst

 ~~~~~~~~~~~~~~

 It is also possible to add i18n support to the ``error_description``.
 The
-feature has been implemented in version 0.8, but there are still work to do.
+feature has been implemented in version 0.8, but there is still work to do.